LAITONEN/cookie-session/README.md

 signed with `keys[0]`, while the other keys are valid for verification, allowing for key rotation.

+In other words, keys are used to encrypt and decrypt the data that we store inside the cookie of our browser.

 ##### secret

 A string which will be used as single key if `keys` is not provided.